-It is a coco”nut,” so some people with nut allergies don’t tolerate coconut flour.
+It is a coco”nut,” so some people with nut allergies don’t tolerate it.

 It can be clumpy, so sifting it or using a food processor can help with that.

-Coconut flour baked goods don’t last long and should be eaten fresh or frozen and then defrosted as needed.
+Baked goods made with it don’t last long and should be eaten fresh or frozen and then defrosted as needed.

-Because coconut flour is so different from other flours it really is necessary to use a recipe that someone else has experimented with and perfected so that the outcome will be good.
+Because It is so different from other flours it really is necessary to use a recipe that someone else has experimented with and perfected so that the outcome will be good.
 Plus, using ready-made recipes will save you a lot of time, money and messes, not to mention frustration.

 Coconut Flour Brand and Cost ComparisonI'm going to need your help on this section to tell me the cost in your local health food stores and grocery stores, so everyone knows the best place to buy it for the best price.
 I have not listed every brand.
 Instead, I've tried to stick with the most popular brands and reasonable prices.
 Unfortunately, everyone doesn't live close to a warehouse store, but if you do, make sure and check there before you buy it anywhere else.
 Side note - isn't it cool that Paleo flours are mainstream enough to be in places like Costco?
 I couldn't believe it when I first saw it at my Costco.